MediaComem/comem-archidep/ex/github-pages-deployment.md

 You're done!
 It's as simple as that.

-You should be able to access your deployed static website at https://JohnDoe.github.io/static-clock-website (replacing `JohnDoe` with your GitHub username).
+You should be able to access your deployed static website at https://johndoe.github.io/static-clock-website (replacing `johndoe` with your GitHub username).

 > :gem: It may take a couple of minutes for the site to become available.